CookieHoodie/OsuBot/README.md

 # New updates
-Hardrock mod is now supported!
+DT and HR DT are now supported!

-Loading of beatmaps is now faster!

 # OsuBot
 A bot which, for now, does auto, relax, and autopilot mod in osu!.
-The codes are working but there are still a lot of modifications and improvements
+The codes are working but there are still a lot of modifications and improvements.
+So far this has not been tested in multiplayer mode.

 Please use this for educational purpose, not real cheating in the game.